-This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, MCLE compliance, and attorney conduct.
+This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, compliance with Minimum Continuing Legal Education (MCLE) requirements, and attorney conduct that must be reported.

-*For attorneys working at law firms, your law firm administrator may report IOLTA account information on your behalf.
+*For attorneys working at law firms, your law firm administrator may report Interest on Lawyers Trust Accounts (IOLTA) account information on your behalf.
 If IOLTA account information is reported on your behalf, you will still need to confirm the reported information in your My State Bar Profile during the annual license renewal process.
 Contact your firm administrator if you have any questions about the reported information.

-State Bar annual licensing fees must be paid by February 1 and penalties will be imposed for nonpayment of fees.
-To pay annual licensing fees, please visit My State Bar Profile.
-For information about licensing fees and waivers, please visit Attorney Regulation.
+State Bar annual licensing fees must be paid by February 1, and penalties will be imposed for nonpayment.
+You may pay annual licensing fees by logging in to My State Bar Profile.
+Information about licensing fees and waivers is available here.

 California attorneys must report compliance with the requirement to take 25 hours of continuing legal education every three years.
 To report MCLE compliance, please visit My State Bar Profile.
 Find out more about the State Bar’s legal education requirements.

 For questions related to your attorney record, annual licensing fees, or MCLE compliance, please email AttorneyRegulation@calbar.ca.gov.